ddl-udaysk/domino-e2emlops-templates/README.md

 7. The approval process from one stage to another involves approving the stage change in GitHub and in the model registery for model governed by experiment manager.

 ### ENVVIRONMENT VARIABLES
-    DOMINO_ENV" : "Environment in which the current pipeline is running example DEV, STAGE or PROD"
+    DOMINO_ENV" : "Environment in which the current pipeline is running example DEV, STAGE or PROD".

 ### SECRETS
     DOMINO_USER_API_KEY : "Domino user API Key."